 Publish in PSAS

 Proceedings of the Society of Antiquaries of Scotland (PSAS) is a peer-reviewed journal of Scottish history and archaeology.
-The journal is published once a year in November.
+New volumes are published in print and online once a year.
 Submissions are welcome from both Fellows and non-Fellows of the Society.

-PSAS is an annual journal published in December each year.
-The deadline for submissions is 30 November.
-If you submit a paper after this date, it will be considered for the next cycle.
+Deadline: The deadline for submissions is 30 November.
+Papers submitted after this date will be considered for the next cycle.

 Preparing your paper

-We can accept submissions with low-resolution images for peer review, but you will be asked to send us press-ready images for publication in the journal.
-Images for publication must be supplied in digital format, at high resolution and have permissions for print and online distribution.
-The image submission guidelines provide further details about preparing your images for publication.
+We can accept submissions with low-resolution images for peer review but authors will be asked to send press-ready images for publication in the journal.

-Endnotes may be used for papers on historical topics and when references are predominantly to documentary material.
+Endnotes: Endnotes may be used for papers on historical topics and when references are predominantly to documentary material.
 Footnotes should never be used.
 The referencing style must be consistent throughout the paper.
-Endnotes should be inserted using the endnote function in your word processing program.
-They will appear before the references at the end of the paper.

 Submitting your paper

-Once you have prepared your paper, please complete the submission sheet and send it along with your submission files directly to the Managing Editor at email@example.com.
-Large files such as images should be transferred via https://wetransfer.com/ (this is a free service) or another file transfer service.
+Once you have prepared your paper, please complete the submission form and send it along with your submission files directly to the Managing Editor at email@example.com.
+Large files such as images should be transferred via https://wetransfer.com/ (this is a free service).